 Stage 3: Done when the child is 18 to 36 months of age.
 If infants have had good results from the first 2 stages of repair, then they undergo the third stage, which is called a Fontan procedure.
 This operation directs the blood returning from the lower half of the body to the pulmonary artery, resulting in all of the venous blood bypassing the heart on its way to the lungs.

-In some infants, heart transplantation Heart Transplantation Heart transplantation is the removal of a healthy heart from a recently deceased person and then its transfer into the body of a person who has a severe heart disorder that can no longer be... read more is considered the procedure of choice for hypoplastic left heart syndrome.
+In some medical centers, heart transplantation Heart Transplantation Heart transplantation is the removal of a healthy heart from a recently deceased person and then its transfer into the body of a person who has a severe heart disorder that can no longer be... read more is considered the procedure of choice for hypoplastic left heart syndrome.
 Infants must be given an infusion of a prostaglandin to keep the ductus arteriosus open until a donor heart is available.
 Because availability of donor hearts is very limited, about 20% of infants die while awaiting transplant.
 The 5-year survival rates after transplantation and after multistage surgery are similar.
 However, because of the limited donor issue and improved surgical outcomes, most congenital heart disease treatment centers recommend the multistage surgical approach.

-After heart transplantation, drugs to suppress the activity of the immune system (immunosuppressants) are required for the rest of the child's life.
-These drugs make people more susceptible to infections and increase the risk of developing certain tumors.
+After heart transplantation, medications to suppress the activity of the immune system (immunosuppressants) are required for the rest of the child's life.
+These medications make people more susceptible to infections and increase the risk of developing certain tumors.
 Immunosuppressants may also damage the coronary arteries of the transplanted heart.
 The only known treatment for coronary artery damage is retransplantation.

-Most children will take aspirin or a blood thinner such as warfarin or enoxaparin to help prevent clots from forming in the heart.
-Many affected children will need to take one or more other drugs to help their hearts continue to function optimally.
+Most children need to take aspirin or a blood thinner such as warfarin or enoxaparin to help prevent clots from forming in the heart.
+Many affected children need to take one or more other medications to help their hearts continue to function optimally.

 American Heart Association: Common Heart Defects: Provides an overview of common birth defects of the heart for parents and caregivers